Chart Color Schemes

 Income

-Yackandandah's median income among taxpayers was $50,709 and average income stood at $61,160 in the financial year 2022.
-This compares to figures for Rest of Vic., which were $48,741 and $60,693 respectively.
-Based on Wage Price Index growth of 12.16% since financial year 2022, median income is estimated at approximately $56,875 and average income at $68,597 as of September 2025.
-According to the 2021 Census, household, family, and personal incomes in Yackandandah rank modestly, between the 45th and 51st percentiles.
-The largest segment comprises 33.9% earning $1,500 - 2,999 weekly (689 residents), similar to the metropolitan region where this cohort represents 30.3%.
-After housing costs, residents retain 88.9% of their income, indicating strong purchasing power.
-The area's SEIFA income ranking places it in the 7th decile.
+The suburb of Yackandandah had an income level below the national average according to ATO data aggregated by AreaSearch for the financial year ending June 2023.
+The median income among taxpayers in Yackandandah was $50,709 and the average income stood at $61,160.
+Comparatively, Rest of Vic.'s median and average incomes were $50,954 and $62,728 respectively.
+Based on a Wage Price Index growth rate of 8.25% since financial year 2023, estimated incomes for Yackandandah as of September 2025 would be approximately $54,892 (median) and $66,206 (average).
+According to the 2021 Census, household, family, and personal incomes in Yackandandah ranked modestly, between the 45th and 51st percentiles.
+The largest income segment comprised 33.9% of residents earning $1,500 - $2,999 weekly (752 individuals), similar to the metropolitan region where this cohort also represented 30.3%.
+After housing costs, residents retained 88.9% of their income, indicating strong purchasing power.
+The area's SEIFA income ranking placed it in the 7th decile.

 Frequently Asked Questions - Income